<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 You can determine if you’re eligible for a withdrawal, and request one, online or by calling the ExxonMobil Benefits Center in the United States.
 Your plan summary outlines more information and possible restrictions on rollovers and withdrawals.

 You should also know that the plan administrator reserves the right to modify the rules regarding withdrawals at any time, and may further restrict or limit the availability of withdrawals for administrative or other reasons.
-All plan participants will be advised of any such restrictions, and they apply equally to all employees at ExxonMobil.
+All plan participants will be advised of any such restrictions, which apply equally to all ExxonMobil employees.

 startup business people group have meeting in modern bright office interior, senoir investors and young software developers-Nov-09-2024-08-39-10-0519-AM